 This service uses OJS (Open Journal Systems), an open source journal management and publishing system developed by the Public Knowledge Project http://pkp.sfu.ca/ojs/

-The Humanitarian Leader is an independent voice for the aid sector, published by the Centre for Humanitarian Leadership.
+The Humanitarian Leader/Leader Humanitaire is a bilingual publication in English and French that aims to be an independent voice for the aid sector, published by the Centre for Humanitarian Leadership.

-The Humanitarian Leader provides a platform for non-peer-reviewed research to allows authors to test ideas and insight in an accessible academic setting.
+The Humanitarian Leader/Leader Humanitaire provides a platform for non-peer-reviewed research to allows authors to test ideas and insight in an accessible academic setting.
 Papers must broadly inform humanitarian leadership, and promote discussion and dialogue in the sector.

-Launched in August 2019, this year the Centre will publish 10 papers online, with an annual print and online edition released in December.
+Launched in August 2019, the Centre publishes 10 papers online each year, with an annual print and online edition released in December.

 The Journal of Teaching and Learning for Graduate Employability is a scholarly forum for the dissemination of research and evidence-based practice in teaching and learning for graduate employability.